 The Core Fitness Adjustable Dumbbell Stand

-There is also a stand on offer for the dumbbells where you can simply sit the cradles into the stand, nice option to have if budget allows, the stand is made from heavy gauge steel tubing and looks and feels quality just as the dumbbells, great idea if you don’t want to bend down to pick your dumbbells up everytime..
+There is also a stand on offer for the dumbbells where you can simply sit the cradles into the stand.
+A nice option to have if budget allows, the stand is made from heavy-gauge steel tubing, and users say it looks and feels quality just as the dumbbells, a great idea if you don’t want to bend down to pick your dumbbells up every time.

 - 30″ tall

-- Heavy duty frame keeps dumbbells securely in place
+- The heavy-duty frame keeps dumbbells securely in place

 - Makes the workout faster, safer, and easier.

 Bowflex was the first to bring out the Select Tech adjustable dumbbells.
 When they arrived on the market there was nothing else like them.
 Not only do they replace 16 sets of dumbbells, but they are also fast to adjust thanks to the select dial adjustment system.

 Even though many other companies have tried to copy the Bowflex, the Bowflex 552’s remains the most popular adjustable dumbbell on the market.